 Agile Strategies for Addressing Compliancy

-Disciplined Agile Delivery (DAD) addresses regulatory compliance issues via several key strategies:
+The Disciplined Agile (DA) tool kit addresses regulatory compliance issues via several key strategies:

-- Adopt a hybrid process.
-DAD is a hybrid that adopts strategies from a range of sources including Scrum, XP, Agile Modeling, Kanban, Unified Process, and many more.
+- Adopt a hybrid strategy.
+DA is a hybrid that adopts strategies from a range of sources including Scrum, ITIL, Agile Modeling , Kanban, Unified Process, COBIT, and many more.
 Regulations typically cover a wide range of issues and as a result you need to adopt supporting practices from numerous sources.
-This may include management practices from Scrum, agile development practices from XP, agile documentation practices from Agile Modeling, data quality practices from Agile Data, and so on.
-The DA toolkit has already done the heavy lifting for you by showing how these practices fit together, unlike methods such as Scrum which leave this work up to you.
+This may include management practices from Scrum, agile development practices from XP, agile documentation practices from Agile Modeling, data quality practices from Agile Data , and so on.
+The DA tool kit has already done the heavy lifting for you by showing how these practices fit together, unlike frameworks/methods such as Scrum which leave this work up to you.

-- Adopt a full delivery lifecycle.
+- Adopt a full delivery life cycle.
 Most regulations address the full delivery lifecycle, not just construction.
-DAD supports a f.
-In fact, it supports several such lifecycles (a Scrum-based lifecycle, a lean lifecycle, an agile continuous delivery lifecycle, and so on) to reflect the differing contexts faced by teams in typical enterprise environments.
+DA supports multiple life cycles, including one for value streams.
+The Disciplined Agile Delivery (DAD) process blade of DA supports several such life cycles to reflect the differing contexts faced by teams in typical enterprise environments.

 - Take a goal-driven approach.
-Recognizing that solution delivery teams find themselves in unique situations, DAD doesn’t prescribe how they should work.
+Recognizing that solution delivery teams find themselves in unique situations, DA doesn’t prescribe how they should work.
 Instead, it focuses on providing advice for how teams can tailor their strategy to reflect that context of the situation that they find themselves in.
-DAD does this by promoting a process goal driven approach.
+DA does this by promoting a process goal driven approach.
 This strategy guides teams through the process decisions that they’re making, some of which will be driven by regulatory compliance.
-DAD has already done a lot of the heavy lifting regarding how to tailor your agile process to meeting scaling concerns such as regulatory compliance, large teams, geographically distributed teams, and other issues.
-Interestingly, the majority of the tailoring effort to address scaling issues such as regulatory compliance is handled by four of the twenty-two process goals: Exploring Initial Scope, Identify Initial Architecture Strategy, Accelerate Value Delivery, and Coordinating Activities.
+DA has already done a lot of the heavy lifting regarding how to tailor your agile process to meeting scaling concerns such as regulatory compliance, large teams, geographically distributed teams, and other issues.
+Interestingly, the majority of the tailoring effort to address scaling issues such as regulatory compliance is handled by four of the process goals: Explore Scope, Identify Architecture Strategy, Accelerate Value Delivery, and Coordinate Activities.

 - Adopt an explicit governance strategy.
-DAD has agile governance strategies built right in, including explicit light-weight milestones, metrics, named phases, and many other aspects of governance expected by many regulations.
-Once again, DAD has done a lot of the heavy lifting for you.
+DA has agile governance strategies built right in, including agile team governance strategies such as explicit light-weight milestones, metrics, named phases, and many other aspects of governance expected by many regulations.
+Once again, DA has done a lot of the heavy lifting for you.

 - Be enterprise aware.
-DAD promotes the concept of enterprise awareness, which is the recognition that agile teams do not work in a vacuum.
+One of the principles of the DA Mindset is enterprise awareness, which is the recognition that agile teams do not work in a vacuum.
 This includes strategies for engaging with enterprise architects, how to deal with enhancement requests and defect reports coming in from operations, and how to work with other enterprise professionals.
 These can be key issues to understand when tailoring agile to be compliant within an existing organizational ecosystem — your entire process needs to comply to the regulations, not just the development portion of it.